 \subsubsection{Semantic segmentation on ADE20K}

-\textbf{Training setting.} We use convolutional model pretrained on ImageNet as backbone and fine-tune with UperNet\cite{UPernet} as the framework on ADE20K\cite{ADE20K} dataset.
-We set max iteration to 16000.
-We set basic learning rate as 1, using a linear warmup and the a poly deacy schedule.
-We set momentum, $\beta_{1}$ and $\beta_{2}$ to 0.9, 0.9 and 0.999, respectively.
+\textbf{Training setting.} We use a convolutional model pre-trained on ImageNet as the backbone and fine-tune with UperNet~\citep{UPernet} as the framework on the ADE20K~\citep{ADE20K} dataset.
+We set the max iteration to 16000.
+We set the basic learning rate as 1, using a linear warm-up and the poly-deacy schedule.
+We set the momentum, $\beta_{1}$, and $\beta_{2}$ to 0.9, 0.9 and 0.999, respectively.
 Weight decay and stochastic depth are set to 0.05 and 0.4.
-The code is built base on the official implementation of MMSegmentation\cite{mmsegmentation} toolboxes.
-F16 training is \textbf{NOT} used for precision concern.
-For networks with BN, setting all BN layer to evaluation mode during fine-tuning.
-We frozen the first stage of ResNet50 and ResNet50-ParC.
+The code is built based on the official implementation of MMSegmentation~\citep{mmsegmentation} toolboxes.
+F16 training is \textbf{NOT} used for precision concerns.
+For networks with BN, setting all BN layers to evaluation mode during fine-tuning.
+We froze the first stage of ResNet50 and ResNet50-ParC.
 For ConvNeXt-XT and ConvNeXt-ParC-XT, we use a basic layer-wise learning rate decay of 0.9.
-For MobileNetV2-ParC, we extend the learnable parameters of ParC to its 4\x times and use the interpolation result as initialization.
-We do this adaptation step because the resolution of ADE20k (i.e. 512\x2048) is larger than ImageNet (i.e. 224\x224).
-We use muti-scale training and report mIoU, mAcc and aAcc results on validation set.
-Follow ConvNeXt\cite{ConvNext} and Swin\cite{Swin}, we enable 'slide' mode during evaluation.
-By doing this, the original picture would be cut into several patches and passed to network individually.
-Specifically, we set crop size as 512\x512, stride as 341 (take the average for overlapping area).
-We test the original single-scale mIoU, and also the mIoU with test time argumentation (TTA).
+For MobileNetV2-ParC, we extend the learnable parameters of ParC to its 4$\times$ times and use the interpolation result as initialization.
+We do this adaptation step because the resolution of ADE20k (i.e., 512$\times$2048) is larger than ImageNet (i.e., 224$\times$224).
+We use multi-scale training and report mIoU, mAcc, and aAcc results on the validation set.
+Following ConvNeXt~\citep{ConvNext} and Swin~\citep{Swin}, we enable 'slide' mode during evaluation.
+By doing this, the original picture would be cut into several patches and passed to the network individually.
+Specifically, we set crop size as 512$\times$512 and stride as 341 (take the average for overlapping area).
+We test the original single-scale mIoU and also the mIoU with test time argumentation (TTA).
 The TTA used include: 1) flipping; 2) multi-scaling of range [0.5, 1.75].
-Result are shown in Table~\ref{convnet_segm_ADE20K}.
+Results are shown in Table~\ref{convnet_segm_ADE20K}.